 Discworld

 The Discworld is a comedic fantasy world, in the shape of disc balanced on the backs of four giant space elephants that in turn stand on the back of the great space turtle A'Tuin.
-The novels (currently 36 volumes) frequently parody many other classic authors and also mythology, folklore and fairy tales.
+The novels (standing at 40 volumes) frequently parody many other classic authors and also mythology, folklore and fairy tales.
 Often included are current cultural, technological and scientific issues, re-written discworld style.

 The majority of the discworld novels are stand alone stories, with a number of common themes and characters.
 There are however a number of volumes that run together into story arcs, dealing with concurrent events and characters.
 The main characters running through these novels include: